civicrm/civicrm-dev-docs/docs/extensions/info-xml.md

 ### `<tags>` {:#tags}

 * Containing element: [`<extension>`](#extension)
-* Description: Freeform tags -but not that there are guideline as to what to assign
+* Description: Freeform tags.
+By convention, tag-names should be "snake-case" (all lower-case alphanumeric with dashes for separate words).
+If namespaces or prefixes are required, tag-names may use a colon (`:`) delimiter.
+Tag-names should be documented in this file. (*If you need to use a new/unknown tag, then please submit an update PR to this documentation with a description/purpose.*)
 * Contains: elements
 * Example: